The-Poolz/LockDealNFT.InvestedProvider/README.md

 ### Key Features:

 -   **Proof of Investment:** Provides an **NFT** as proof of successful investment.
--   **Security Modifiers:** Includes checks for valid parameters and provider addresses to ensure secure operation.
 -   **Firewall Protection:** Utilizes firewall protections to prevent unauthorized actions like withdrawals and splits.
--   **Provider Registration:** Manages the registration of investment pools, associating them with specific investment IDs and amounts

 ## UML